Kaiseroma/Posture22/README.md

 disbalance between the estimation results for right and left inclination from the front view, or disbalance between the results for left-side and right-side views.
 Some of these disbalances can be experienced by the end user right now as well, but, as the author said before, there is always a lot to improve!

-P.S.
-The winner model is RandomForestClassifier with score over 0.99 on the test subset:)